Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Related works

-Recently, \citet{zhang2021embedding} proves an embedding principle by proposing one-step embeddings and their multi-step composition.
-It shows that the critical points of the loss landscape of a network can be embedded to critical points of the loss landscape for wider NNs.
-Similar results on these composition embeddings are studied for shallow NNs \citep{fukumizu2000local} and deep NNs \citep{fukumizu2019semi,csimcsek2021geometry}. \citet{embedding2021long} further proposes a wider family of general compatible embeddings to study the embedding principle in width.
+The recent work ~\cite{zhang2021embedding} introduced an embedding principle (in width) that establishes a relationship between the critical points of a network and its wider counterparts.
+The principle, which leverages one-step embeddings and their multi-step composition, suggests that the critical points of a network can be embedded into the loss landscape of wider NNs.
+Similar findings about these composition embeddings have been studied~\cite{fukumizu2000local,fukumizu2019semi,csimcsek2021geometry}.
 Different from these works studying the effect of width, our work for the first time establishes the embedding relation regarding the extremely important hyperparameter of depth for DNNs.

 Using a deeper NN has many advantages.
-In approximation, a deeper NN has more expressive power \citep{telgarsky2016benefits,eldan2016power,weinan2018exponential}.
-In optimization, a deeper NN can learn data faster ~\citep{he2016deep,arora2018optimization,DBLP:conf/aaai/XuZ21}.
-In generalization, a deeper NN may achieve better generalization for real-world problems~\citep{he2016deep}.
+In approximation, a deeper NN has more expressive power \cite{telgarsky2016benefits,eldan2016power,weinan2018exponential}.
+In optimization, a deeper NN can learn data faster ~\cite{he2016deep,arora2018optimization,DBLP:conf/aaai/XuZ21}.
+In generalization, it has been widely observed that overparameterized deep neural networks often generalize well in practice~\cite{zhang2016understanding} and a deeper NN may achieve better generalization for real-world problems~\cite{he2016deep}.
 Therefore, it is important to understand the effect of depth to the DNN loss landscapes.

-The embedding principle in depth implies a simplicity bias in depth, which is consistent with previous works, for example, the frequency principle ~\citep{xu_training_2018,xu2019frequency,rahaman2018spectral,zhang2021linear}, which states that DNNs often fit target functions from low to high frequencies during the training.
+The proposed embedding principle in depth suggests a simplicity bias in depth, which is consistent with previous works, for example, the frequency principle ~\cite{xu_training_2018,xu2019frequency,rahaman2018spectral,zhang2021linear}, which states that DNNs often fit target functions from low to high frequencies during the training, and the block structure \cite{nguyenwide}, which identifies similar representations across many layers in overparameterized networks.